-If you or a family member have recently been in a car accident in the Indianapolis area, you may feel overwhelmed and confused about your rights.
+If you or a family member have recently been in a car crash in Indianapolis, Indiana, you may feel overwhelmed and confused about your rights.
 Reimbursement for medical care, property damage, and other claims can be tricky.

 As experienced Indianapolis car accident lawyers we know that crashes can happen anywhere, especially in a busy city like Indianapolis.
 Imagine you are on the way have after having just attended a conference at the Indiana Convention Center downtown and you get rear-ended on S. Capitol Avenue by a distracted driver on their phone.

 Or perhaps you just stopped by the Indianapolis City Market to pick up fresh groceries and you get in a head-on collision with a driver going the wrong way on E. Market street.
-Or even worse, you get hit by a truck on I-70 after it’s tire blows out and the driver loses control.
+Or even worse, you get in a crash with an IndyGo bus on I-70 after it’s tire blows out and the driver loses control.

-The more serious your injuries or losses, the more essential it is to have an car accident attorney in Indianapolis to represent you.
+The more serious your injuries or losses, the more essential it is to have a car accident attorney in Indianapolis, Indiana, to represent you.
 This gives you the greatest chance of a positive outcome, whether it’s negotiating with insurance companies, working out a settlement, or going to court to get what you’re due.

 Based on the data cited above, other elements that contributed to accidents and deaths include: